github/CodeSearchNet/README.md

    1. Navigate to the `/src` directory in this repository.

-   2. If it's your first time using W&B on a machine, you will need to login:
+   2. If it's your first time using W&B on a machine, you will need to log in:

       ```
       $ wandb login